Elasmotheriinae: Taxonomy and evolution

 The timing of the divergence of Elasmotheriinae from the ancestors of living rhinoceroses is disputed.
 A 2019 study suggested that Elasmotheriinae diverged from the ancestors of living rhinoceroses around 47 million years ago, during the Eocene.
 However this conclusion of this study was later doubted as it was based on assuming that the early rhinoceros Epiaceratherium was more closely related to living rhinoceroses than to Elasmotheriinae, which later research brought into question.
 A 2025 study suggested a later divergence, during the Oligocene-earliest Miocene, around 34-22 million years ago.
-In modern taxonomic schemes, the core, unambiguous Afro-Eurasian members of the subfamily are assigned to the clade Elasmotheriina within Elamotheriinae.
+In modern taxonomic schemes, the core, unambiguous Afro-Eurasian members of the subfamily are assigned to the clade Elasmotheriina within Elasmotheriinae.

 The earliest member of Elasmotheriina, Bugtirhinus, is known from earliest Miocene aged Bugti Hills of South Asia, with members of Elasmotheriina subsequently dispersing to Western Europe and Africa by the end of the Early Miocene.
 During the Miocene, Elasmotheriina was highly diverse, however only two genera survived into the Pliocene, the closely related Sinotherium (which became extinct in the early Pliocene) and Elasmotherium, the latter the only genus to persist into the Pleistocene.
 The last species of Elasmotherium, E. sibircum became extinct near the end of the Pleistocene during the Last Glacial Period, surviving at least as recently as 39,000 years ago in Eastern Europe and Central Asia.

 Cladogram of Rhinocerotidae after Borrani et al. 2025Cladogram of Elasmotheriinae after Geraads and Zouhri, 2021:Cladogram of Elasmotheriina after Sun et al. 2023: